Symmetry Breaking in Density Functional Theory due to Dirac Exchange for a Hydrogen Molecule: Numerical solution to Kohn-Sham SDFT (KS-SDFT) equations for and as a function of

 \subsection{Overview of numerical method (FEM)}

-~~ Our numerical implementations are based on application of the Python FEniCS finite element (FEM) package \cite{fenics2012} \cite{HoudongThesis}, which is a collection of free software with an extensive list of features for automated, efficient finite element solution methods for differential equations.
-The source codes implementing the linear scaling finite element solver described below can be found at \url{https://fenicsproject.org/}.
-More details specific to our calculation are given in the Appendix.
+Our numerical implementations are based on application of the Python FEniCS finite element (FEM) package \cite{fenics2012, HoudongThesis}, which is a collection of free software with an extensive list of features for automated, efficient, finite element solution methods for differential equations.
+The source codes implementing the linear scaling finite element solver described below can be found at the FEniCS project homepage.\footnote{\url{https://fenicsproject.org}} More details specific to our calculation are given in the Appendix.

-The FEM calculation domain used here is a fixed square box of dimension $50\times 50\times50$ atomic units which easily contains the \Hm{} molecule (size $\approx$ 2 atomic units).
+The FEM calculation domain used here is a fixed square box of dimension $50\times 50\times50$ atomic units which easily contains the {\Hm} molecule (size $\approx$ 2 atomic units).
 Because the bound state molecular orbitals decay exponentially away from the positions of the nucleus, we apply zero boundary conditions at the domain edges for the wave functions.
-The Coulomb potentials are calculated from Poisson's equation using free space boundary conditions.The singularities of the attractive nuclear potentials, Eq. (\ref{eq:defVR}) are removed by adding a small positive constant in the denominator \cite{HoudongThesis}.
+The Coulomb potentials {required in the calculation} are calculated from Poisson's equation using free space boundary conditions.
+The singularities of the attractive nuclear potentials, (\ref{eq:defVR}) are numerically removed by adding a small positive constant in the denominator \cite{HoudongThesis}.

 To accommodate the more rapid variation of the $\psi$ functions near the atomic nucleus the finite element grid is adapted within the domain, see Figure~\ref{fig:grid}.
 This is an essential feature of atomic and molecular electronic structure calculations \cite{bylaska2009adaptive,weare1997adaptive,weare1995parallel} that do not introduce pseudopotentials \cite{kubicki}.